 Inclusion, Disability, Equity, and Integration are all buzzwords that the Titans (I mean brands) of the world are wrapping their heads around.
 Some for the sake of cashing attention but some brands are truly curious to understand the vacuum.
 But what am I curious about?
 Why do we see an able-bodied person as a full customer but a disabled-bodied person as a half customer?
 This mentally reflects in the marketing campaigns of many brands where inclusion stays limited to seasonal campaigns and is not fully directed to the disabled population.
 Why don’t we see a disabled model flip her hair in a shampoo commercial?
 I do agree that adjustments need to be made with products and services but we are living in a world where we have choices of customizing our phone covers to cars so why not a customized product produced by companies worth millions of dollars?
+Disability and Swag in Branding should be a standard in marketing, not an afterthought.

-One such story of a brand collaborating with Disability in the ´right´ way is Pepsi Pakistan.
+One such story of “Disability and Swag in Branding” in the ´right´ way is Pepsi Pakistan.
 But this did not happen overnight and every good thing needs a bit of a back and forth.

 The content: